The Coquerel's Sifaka is a sight to behold, either dancing on land or flying mid air. © Jonathan Rossouw

 - Day 16

-Arrive in Johannesburg, South Africa, and take the complimentary shuttle the short distance to our hotel.
+Arrive in Johannesburg, South Africa, and take the complimentary shuttle the short distance to your hotel.
 Gather this evening for a welcome dinner and briefing.
-Overnight at Southern Sun OR Tambo.
+Overnight at Southern Sun OR Tambo Hotel.

-This morning, fly from Johannesburg to Antananarivo, Madagascar.
+This morning, fly from Johannesburg to Antananarivo (Tana), Madagascar.
 Crossing the Mozambique Channel, a journey of little more than 250 miles, you’ll approach the western edge of the “Big Red Island” en route to the capital.
-Driving into Antananarivo one is struck by the stark differences from the African continent: rice paddies, worked by men and their Zebu ox-drawn ploughs, flank the city, with the architecture a combination of French colonial and traditional Merina, all of which imparts a strangely Asian feel to an island so close to the African mainland.
-Overnight at the Relais de Plateaux on the outskirts of Antananarivo.
+Driving into Tana one is struck by the stark differences from the African continent: rice paddies, worked by men and their Zebu ox-drawn ploughs, flank the city, with the architecture a combination of French colonial and traditional Merina, all of which imparts a strangely Asian feel to an island so close to the African mainland.
+Dinner and overnight at the Relais de Plateaux on the outskirts of Antananarivo.

 Antsiranana / Amber Mountain National Park